Mehdilat/Project-BodyMassIndex-ClassificationPipeline/README.md

 ## Project Objectives

 The primary goal is to apply machine learning techniques to accurately predict the BMI category.
 The project focuses on the following machine learning models:
-- Support Vector Machine (SVM)
+- Support Vector Machine (SVM).
-- K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN).
-- Random Forests
+- Random Forests.
-- XGBoost
+- XGBoost.

 The models are trained and evaluated, with the best-performing model being selected for deployment.